Jynx/java_restful_service/README.md

 In addition, when updating member lists for groups, I opted to create new groups if those groups do not exist.
 However, if a user is included in the PUT command for updating the membership list, and that user does not exist, an error will be returned from the request.

+SQL-Injection is prevented when parameter-binding is used to pass parameters to queries.
+Hibernate will escape these parameters.
+All sql queries in this app use paramter-binding.

 Contents
 --------
 This example is a basic Restful web service built using Java, Maven, Glassfish, Jetty, PostgreSQL, Hibernate, JUnit (testing),